umass-gis/workshops/README.md

-# GIS Workshops - UMass Amherst Libraries
+# GIS Workshops

-This is a repository for Dr. Becky Seifried (Geospatial Information Librarian) to store and share workshops about GIS.
+This is a place to host materials from the UMass Amherst Libraries' GIS workshops.

 Check out the workshop materials [here](https://umass-gis.github.io/workshops/).